wp-plugins/advanced-ads/readme.txt

 * display grouped ads based on customizable ad weight
 * use placements in your theme to change ads and groups in template files without coding
 * disable all ads on individual single pages
+* set start time and expiry date for ads

 = display conditions =